Warning To Meddling Mothers

 Sonja and Mike (dad) Pepperdine days

-When our daughter was attending Pepperdine University she came to visit us in Santa Barbara, California.
-She had met this young man from Malibu, California, and was eager for us to meet her new boyfriend.
-Our beautiful daughter walked in with this strange young man, tatted from head to toe with piercings in his nose, eyebrows, tongue and ears.
-He wore a heavy chain attached to his wallet on the world’s widest bell bottoms.
-This jaw-dropping experience left me with visible scars.
-From this day forth, I felt that I had a mandate from God to find Sonja a husband.
-This short journey got me in a lot of trouble.
+When our daughter Sonja was attending Pepperdine University, she came to visit us in Santa Barbara.
+She had met a young man from Malibu and was eager for us to meet her new boyfriend.
+Our beautiful daughter walked in with this stranger — tattooed from head to toe, with piercings in his nose, eyebrows, tongue, and ears.
+He wore a heavy chain attached to his wallet, and bell bottoms wide enough to qualify as a small tent.
+The experience left visible scars.

 The Interview